Monish-07/Tourism-Review/README.md

 b.
 Metadata

 c.
-Instructions for using dataset.
+Instructions for using dataset

 d.
 Sample Presentation